 - 2/3 cup (130g) vegetable shortening, chilled

 - Measure 1/2 cup (120ml) of water in a cup.
 Add ice.
 Stir it around.
-From that, measure 1/2 cup (120ml) water since the ice has melted a bit.
-Drizzle the cold water in, 1 Tablespoon (15ml) at a time, and stir with a rubber spatula or wooden spoon after every Tablespoon (15ml) added.
+From that, measure 1/2 cup (120ml) of water, since the ice has melted a bit.
+Drizzle the cold water in, 1 Tablespoon (15ml) at a time, and stir with a rubber spatula or wooden spoon after every Tablespoon has been added.
 Stop adding water when the dough begins to form large clumps.
-I always use about 1/2 cup (120ml) of water and a little more in dry winter months (up to 3/4 cup).
+I always use about 1/2 cup of water, and need a little more in dry winter months.
 Do not add any more water than you need.